personalcomputer/tableconv/README.md

                         Specify the data destination URL.
 If this destination already exists, be aware that the default behavior is to overwrite.
   -i, --interactive     Enter interactive REPL query mode.
-  --open                Open resulting file/url in the operating system desktop environment (not
+  --open                Open resulting file/url in the operating system desktop environment. (not
                         supported for all destination types) --schema SCHEMA_COERCION, --coerce-schema SCHEMA_COERCION
-                        Coerce source schema according to a schema definition (experimental feature)
-  --restrict-schema     Exclude all columns not included in the SCHEMA_COERCION definition
+                        Coerce source schema according to a schema definition.
+(WARNING: experimental feature) --restrict-schema     Exclude all columns not included in the SCHEMA_COERCION definition.
-                        (experimental feature)
+                        (WARNING: experimental feature)
   -v, --verbose, --debug
                         Show debug details, including API calls and error sources.
   --version             Show version number and exit